Looking for some cute Halloween shirts? Create these DIY Iron-On Halloween Shirts with the free SVG cut files! They are fa-BOO-lous!

-- Black shirts – I found my size small t-shirt at Joann Fabrics and my toddler-sized shirt at Old Navy
+- Black shirts – I found a child’s size small t-shirt at Joann Fabrics and a toddler-sized black shirt at Old Navy

 Step Two: Cut the images out of Iron-On material.
-I love this quick video for instructions on using Cricut Iron-On.
-Make sure to set your material guide to “Iron-On” and mirror your image in Cricut Design Space.
+Make sure to set your machine to cut “Iron-On” and mirror your image in Cricut Design Space.

 Step Three: Once the images are cut from Iron-On, weed them using your Cricut weeding tool.

 Step Four: Iron the images on to the front of your shirts.
 I like to measure with a ruler to make sure my images will be centered.
-Use an iron or your Cricut Easy Press.
+Use an iron like I did to iron the image to the front of the shirt, or if you have a Cricut Easy Press you can use that!